Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Results

 We first investigate the ability of text exchanges to predict recidivism.
 Recall, we estimate the LLM embeddings for the messages and use those embeddings as predictors in a high-dimensional regression LASSO prediction method.
 LASSO is implemented with cross-fitting to do the entire prediction exercise out-of-sample.\footnote{Cross-fitting divides the sample into K-folds, and the prediction for the residents in the $k^{th}$ fold uses the model trained on the data from the remaining $ K-1 $ folds.} The penalty parameter is chosen using cross-validation on the entire dataset, and then it is saved and passed into the estimation and prediction for each fold in cross-fitting.

 Figure \ref{predictembeddings} provides the Receiver Operator Characteristic (ROC) curves and the Area Under the Curve (AUC) for two models, one with both pre-entry covariates ($X$) and embeddings ($T$), and an alternative model without the text embeddings (only $X$) as predictors.
-Panels (a) and (b) show that the prediction accuracy is 30\% higher for recidivism in the female unit when we incorporate the LLM-based text embeddings relative to the model with only pre-entry covariates $X$.
+Panel (a) shows that the prediction AUC is 30\% higher for recidivism in the female unit when we incorporate the LLM-based text embeddings relative to the model with only pre-entry covariates $X$.
 The dimension reduction is substantial for the former model, as about 26-37 predictors out of text embeddings (768) and pre-entry covariates remain across the five folds in LASSO model fit.
-Panels (c) and (d) compare the prediction accuracy for the male units with and without the embeddings.
+Panel (b) compares the prediction accuracy for the male units with and without the embeddings.
 The prediction accuracy improvement for the males is 30.6\%.
-Figure \ref{predictembeddings_receiver} repeats the same analysis but for the case when the text embeddings are aggregated by the ID of the receiver rather than the sender in Figure \ref{predictembeddings}.
+Figure \ref{predictembeddings_receiver} repeats the same analysis but for the case when the text embeddings are aggregated by the receiver ID.
 We find comparable improvements (32.6\% for females and 32\% for males) in predictive accuracy when the text embeddings are aggregated by the receiver profiles and included as predictors in the LASSO model along with the pre-entry covariates.
 Recall from section \ref{empiricalsetup} that the sender profile indicates how an individual interacts with their peers, while the receiver profiles indicate how others perceive an individual.